-Reviewers in the audiophile press have often remarked that the Genesis circular ribbon tweeter is the world's best.
-It is a one inch circular planar ribbon design crafted from an extremely thin membrane of Kapton® with a photo-etched aluminium "voice coil" that is a mere 0.0005 inch thick.
-The entire radiating structure has less mass than the air in front of it!
-That is why it will accurately reproduce frequencies beyond 36 kHz.
+Reviewers in the audiophile press have often remarked that the Genesis tweeter is the world's best.
+It is a one inch circular planar-magnetic design crafted from an extremely thin membrane of Kapton[®] with a photo-etched aluminium "voice coil" that is a mere 0.0005 inch thick.

+The entire radiating structure is a 3mm-wide ring that has less mass than the air in front of it!
+The latest version of the Genesis ring-ribbon tweeter will accurately reproduce frequencies beyond